Real estate investors: Know the new tax rules to avoid surprises in 2018

 The Tax Cuts and Jobs Act affects real estate owners in a few different ways.
 First, itemized deductions for mortgage interest were reduced.

-Another big change is that deductions on property, income and sales taxes at the state and local level are now capped at $10,000 per year.
+Another big change is that deductions on property, income and sales taxes at the state and local levels are now capped at $10,000 per year.

-Wayne Rose, senior managing director of property tax services at real estate services company Cushman & Wakefield, said there could be some ripple effects on residential property purchases, notably in high-tax states.
-An example is an investor who could write off $20,000 in property taxes last year is now limited to half that exemption and may turn to less-expensive properties to buy.
+Wayne Rose, senior managing director of property tax services at real estate services company Cushman & Wakefield, said there could be some ripple effects on residential-property purchases, notably in high-tax states.
+An investor who could write off $20,000 in property taxes last year is now limited to half that exemption and may turn to less-expensive properties to buy, for example.